JSON++ v1.10 A set of C++ classes to support

 c.
 400 character JSON string on my Core I7 machine.

-then a JSONPP::CParseException will be thrown.
+a JSONPP::CParseException will be thrown.
 This class provides a "m_Reason"

 enum value which specifies why the parsing failed and a "m_nIndex"

-value which specifies where the parsing error occurred in the
+value which specifies where the parsing error occurred in the JSON encoded text.

-- The classes have been tested only on VC 2017 but should be compilable on
+- The classes are only supported on VC 2017 or later.

-source code and a VC 2017 console based application with exercises all of the
+code and a VC 2017 console based application with exercises all of the JSON++ functionality.

 - You are allowed to include the source code in any product (commercial, shareware,